 Twisted Fate

-A new variant of "mad cow" brain disease strikes the U.S. --- turning victims gradually into psychopaths.
-As science races to identify the infected and stop the pandemic, a young woman tries to rescue her lover, held hostage in a lab testing radical treatments.
-Adapted from my novel published in December 2022 by the Champagne Book Group and showcased online in The Write Launch: https://thewritelaunch.com/2019/09/twisted-fate/ recently showcased
+A new mutation of brain disease strikes the U.S. --- turning victims gradually into psychopaths.
+As science races to stop the pandemic, a young woman tries to rescue her infected lover, held hostage in a lab testing radical treatments.
+Adapted from my novel published in 2022 and showcased online in The Write Launch: https://thewritelaunch.com/2019/09/twisted-fate/ recently showcased

 The disease, which resulted from a mutation in a prize bull imported from Switzerland in 1997, causes personality breakdown and psychopathic behavior. before eventually killing the victim.
 Due to its extremely long incubation period, it had spread unmonitored for decades.
 After a test is devised—and made compulsory—panic and grief erupt as people learn they are positive for the prion.